jerrycxj/BigInteger/README.md

-This is a c++ class made for calculations of very large numbers
+This is a c++ class made for calculations of arbitrarily large numbers

-As of now, there is no function to convert it to decimal, so all printing is done in binary or hexadecimal.

 GNU command for compiling:
 `g++ -O3 -std=c++11 *.cpp OperatorOverloads/*.cpp Functions/*.cpp`